github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

   </p>
 </aside>

-* **Not saying ‘no’:** It can be easy to take on more responsibilities than you should on an open source project.
-Whether it’s from users, contributors, or other maintainers – we can’t always live up to their expectations.
+* **Not saying ‘no':** It can be easy to take on more responsibilities than you should on an open source project.
+Whether it's from users, contributors, or other maintainers – we can't always live up to their expectations.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/agnostic-apollo?s=180" class="pquote-avatar" alt="avatar">